 Thistle

-• roots of unbolted young plants in autumn are edible raw (but may cause gas).
+• roots of unbolted young plants in autumn are edible raw but may cause gas.

-• such roots are best when boiled or roasted (contains the starch inulin, which breaks down into a sugar).
+• roots contains the starch inulin, which breaks down into a sugar when cooked.

 • cooked roots can be dried and ground to flour.